prem0711-12/sql-support-case-studies/Case 02 - Payment Successful But Order Still Pending/findings.md

 # Findings
 Customer has reported that payment was successful but the order status is still showing as pending.
 Customer has already provided order Id

+# Investigation

-# Checked the order details using SQL JOIN between:
+Checked the order details using SQL JOIN between:
 - Customers table
 - Orders table
 - Transactions table